fabric-testbed/information-model-utils/README.md

 Saves the model into a file indicated with `-m` in GraphML format.

-Optional `-c` points to a YAML conigure file with NSO and SR-PCE REST authentication parameters.
+Optional `-c` points to a YAML configure file with NSO and SR-PCE REST authentication parameters.
 Without it, default location is $HOME/.netam.conf or /etc/netam.conf.
 Example below:
 ```
 nso_url: https://192.168.11.222/restconf/data
 nso_user: admin